 Submissions Guidelines

-Issue 1, themed The Exophonic Translator, is planned for March/April.
+Issue 1, themed The Exophonic Translator, is planned for April.

 We accept translations of: